Bitumen emulsion – is a dispersion of small droplets of bitumen in water.

-The binder type used in emulsions is usually bitumen 160/220 penetration, however specialised applications may require the use of polymer and other additives to enhance the emulsion and binder performance.
+The binder type used in emulsions is usually bitumen 160/220 penetration, however specialized applications may require the use of polymer and other additives to enhance the emulsion and binder performance.
 For production of polymer modified bitumen emulsions, SBS modified bitumen can be used, too.

 Calcium chloride or other soluble salts are often included in the water phase of cationic emulsions at level of 0,05 - 0,1%.
 Calcium chloride helps to reduce the osmosis of water into the bitumen and the increase in viscosity during storage.
 Calcium chloride can also reduce the settlement of emulsions by increasing the water phase density and in some cases improves the performance of emulsifiers.

 Water resistance is an important property of mixes and seals.
 Often bitumen emulsions may not have sufficient adhesion on aggregates, in which case adhesion promoters can be added to the bitumen before emulsification or to the finished emulsion.
 The type of adhesion promoter to be used depends on chemical nature of the aggregate (alkaline or acidic) and type of bitumen used in emulsion production.